Life Insurance Commercial Real Estate Loans

 Advantages of Life Insurance CRE Loans

-- Life insurance CRE loans offer competitive fixed interest rates that don't change for the 15 - 30 year terms of these loans.
+- Fixed Interest Rates: Competitive rates that don't change for the 15 - 30 year terms of these loans.

-- Life insurance CRE loans can be non-recourse and assumable, providing individuals with protection and allowing the loan to transfer.
+- Non-Recourse And Assumable: Providing individuals with protection and allowing the loan to transfer.

-- Life insurance CRE loans can provide access to millions, as there isn't an official upper limit to the amount borrowed.
+- No Limit: Access to millions, as there isn't an official upper limit to the amount borrowed.

 Disadvantages of Life Insurance CRE Loans

-- Life insurance CRE loans are often only available for newer properties in good repair, and not for properties outside of Class A investment grade.
+- Grade A: Often only available for newer properties in good repair, and not for properties outside of Class A investment grade.

-- Life insurance CRE loans have some of the most conservative LTV and DSCR requirements for borrowers to meet.
+- LTV & DSCR: Some of the most conservative LTV and DSCR requirements for borrowers to meet.

-- Life insurance CRE loans frequently have prepayment penalties and aren't offered for shorter terms that would bypass these penalties.
+- Prepayment Penalties: Frequently have prepayment penalties and aren't offered for shorter terms that would bypass these penalties.

 Life insurance company commercial real estate loans are commercial mortgages underwritten by life insurance companies.
 Borrowers rarely interface with the life insurance company directly, but rather go through an intermediary who arranges the loan with one or more life insurance companies.
 It's the life insurance provider that ultimately underwrites these loans, however.